AKA: How we Got to be # 1!

 You'll need a free Google AdWords account to use it.
 If your term doesn't get searched often enough to have good search data, try removing the location (omit "Austin").
 Using this tool, select 1-5 key phrases you want to come up in search for.
 Consider selecting terms that are less competitive, unless your field is not that competitive.
 Landscapers and lawyers might want to find niche terms, whereas used forklift suppliers should go after the highest volume relevant terms because they're in a less competitive field.
 Balance high volume terms with the likelihood that your target searcher is using that term.

-Once you know what terms you want to come up for, use them on your site in a natural way.
+Once you know what terms you want to come up for, use them on your website in a natural way.

 Also, have lots of content.
 Write blog posts, product reviews, portfolio posts, whatever it takes.
 Google really likes a lot of content.
 Don't stuff in your keywords.
 Google will punish you for that.
 Just use them as often as you naturally can.